 The shift in seasons is the perfect time to address the clutter that builds up in your home over a laid-back summer.
 “The first step is to toss out the trash—and this includes the expired coupons and mail on your counter,” says Melissa Witulski, a home-cleaning expert at Merry Maids.
 Addressing your fall organization now can take you smoothly through the upcoming holidays.

 Change your bedding

 Replace lightweight summer bedding with warmer covers for cooler nights.
 Mary Gagliardi, aka Dr. Laundry, for the Clorox Company, suggests freshening synthetic fill duvets and comforters with a laundering cycle.
 Her pro tip: Add a few clean tennis balls to the dryer to “poof” the filling.
 And don’t forget to clean your pillows while you’re at it.
 Pillows can be a hotbed for up to 16 species of fungus as well as dust mites, and they should be cleaned every three to six months.
 Including this task on your seasonal to-do list will ensure that it doesn’t fall through the cracks.
-Here’s another thing to tackle this fall: Learn the easiest way to fold a fitted sheet.
+After cleaning your duvet, make sure you know how to put it back on.

 Scrub the BBQ

 Before stowing away the barbecue for the season, give it a thorough cleaning, making sure to wipe down the often-overlooked knobs and handles.
 “Think about how dirty these little things get—[they’re] raw meat and sauce central,” says Maker.
 “They need to be cleaned to prevent greasy buildup and potential cross-contamination.”
 She recommends using a de-greaser, which will break down the bacteria-laden buildup.
 Or reach for this vegetable to clean your grill.